glasskube/glasskube.dev/blog/2025-03-03-aws-eks-0-downtime/index.md

 Conversely, if a Pod is marked as "terminating", it takes about 5-15 seconds for the AWS Load Balancer Controller to register this change and the Load Balancer to drain the target.
 But if the application has already terminated, it might still try to route some requests to this target, which results in a 502 or 504 HTTP error for the client.

+A 502 HTTP error code stands for "Bad Gateway", which, in our case, means that the load balancer was not able to get a valid HTTP response from a target, either because no target is available, the target sent an invalid response or no response at all.
+A 504 HTTP error code on the other hand stands of "Gateway Timeout", which means that the target didn't send a response in time.
 This is exactly what had happened when I took the screenshot in the introduction.

 Fortunately, both of those issues can be worked around, but the [documentation](https://docs.aws.amazon.com/eks/latest/best-practices/load-balancing.html#_availability_and_pod_lifecycle) is a little nebulous about how everything works in detail.